phoenixperry/Interactive_Development_in_Open_Frameworks/Week1_Installation_Guide.md

 Github and your local git are linked and the link is established in an invisible .git folder.
 If you quit the github application and move a repositories invisible. .git file, when you restart the the Github applicaiton, it will ask you to locate the new folder on your computer for the repo and relink everything for you.
 ![](images/locate.png)

-This is an easy way to move a git repo if you need to.
+This is an easy way to move a git repo if you need to because you put it in the wrong place on your on computer.
 However, you'll need to show invisible files to see your .git folder.
 ![](images/invisible.png)

 ####On a Mac